catleeball/WebScreenShot/README.md

 # Credits

-WebScreenShot mainly uses the screenshot functionality provided by the [headless_chrome](https://github.com/atroche/rust-headless-chrome/) library.
+WebScreenShot uses the screenshot functionality provided by the [headless_chrome](https://github.com/atroche/rust-headless-chrome/) library.
 It isn't affiliated with the team who makes headless_chrome, but intends to be a convinent way to screenshot webpages from the command line.